 Practice strategy development by thinking about your own, personal circumstances.
 Complete the analyses below to think about your personal way forward.
 Here are some key questions to consider:

-The Communication Commando is Dennis Hall.
-With an MBA in Marketing Management he has been involved in the online environment for over 15 years.
+Dennis Hall is the Principal of Ausbizlinks with an MBA in Marketing Management & has been involved in the online environment for over 15 years.
 He helps local businesses develop sustainable online marketing programs by applying a strategic focus to laser target what a business needs to be doing & when.
-He can be contacted at www.communicationcommando.com
+He can be contacted at email@example.com